Efficient evaluation of quantum observables using entangled measurements: Results

 Entanglement of observables could be considered as a resource of a joint measurement.
-In experiments with NISQ computers, available entangled measurements are limited due to the multi-qubit gate errors.
+In experiments with NISQ computers, available entangled measurements are limited because of multi-qubit gate errors that may occur.
 Therefore, we need to consider algorithms with available measurements.
-For example, if one uses two qubit entangled measurements, only one entangler (e.g., CNOT gate) is required per each of qubits.
-Our proposal requires a constant depth of measurement circuits for fixed available entangled measurements.
-The advantage of our approach is that we can adjust the depth of the additional circuits for entangled measurements by considering errors of multi-qubit gates.
+For instance, if one uses two-qubit entangled measurements, only one entangler (e.g., CNOT gate) is required for each of the qubits.
+Our proposed method requires constant depth measurement circuits for fixed entangled measurements.
+The advantage of our approach is that we can adjust the depth of the additional circuits for entangled measurements by considering errors due to multi-qubit gates.